nkoster/qrcodeapi/README.md

-This is a too simple example of an API that receives a string and returns a JSON in the following format:
+This is a too simple example of an API that receives a string and returns a PNG with a QRcode as a base64 string  in JSON, in the following format:

 ```
 {